 Interactive Books are Engaging for Children

 In fact, learning about animal names and their noises is an important step in their language development and one you should whole-heartedly encourage by joining in!
 As children grow older, interactive books can help children form predictions, make connections, practice sequencing, play with cause and effect, experience textures, play with sounds....
-One of the fun parts I enjoyed around this age with my children was connecting the books to real life anytime we could--hatching caterpillar eggs, watching their life cycle, then releasing the butterflies into the garden after reading an interactive book on butterflies and mixing real paint colors to experiment with after we played with the layering of colors in another book.
+One of the fun parts I enjoyed around this age with my children was connecting the books to real life anytime we could--hatching caterpillar eggs, watching their life cycle, then releasing the butterflies into the garden after reading an interactive book on butterflies is just one easy example.

 Some High-Quality Interactive Picture Books

-First The Egg is a beautifully illustrated, award winning interactive book full of die cuts that present change from seed to flower, tadpole to frog and caterpillar to butterfly and is a fun, engaging book for toddlers up to preschoolers.
+First The Egg is a beautifully illustrated, award winning interactive book full of die cuts that present change from seed to flower, tadpole to frog and caterpillar to butterfly and is a fun, engaging book for toddlers.

 First the Egg written by Laura Vaccaro Seeger, Roaring Brook Press, 2007, ages 2-6 years

 Here are two beautiful, newer interactive books by Aaron Becker.
 He uses translucent colors, die cuts, layering, inserts and more as part of the interaction.
 The translucent pieces layer on top of other colors from pages underneath, forming different colors with each turn of the page.
 And when held up to the light, some of the pages are just magical.
 Even though one of these is a board book format, they are both more appropriate for preschoolers 4 years and up.

 You Are Light by Aaron Becker, Candlewick Studio, 2019, ages 4-8 years